- I. Residential Life Office: Welcome and Expectations

 - The fan AUTO setting will cycle air flow on as off as needed.
 ON will provide continuous airflow.
 DO NOT turn the unit OFF.

 If residents experience any problems with temperature, they should place a work order with Residential Life.
 Students are responsible for any damage to AC or heating systems caused by students operating the unit outside of the above parameters, or by not contacting Residential Life with maintenance issues in a timely manner.
 The charge for replacing a damaged thermostat is $150.00.
 In the Residence Halls and Apartments opening a window while running the air conditioner can upset temperature control for the entire apartment.
-Opening windows also creates conditions conducive for mold growth.
+Opening windows also creates conditions conducive for growth.
 Students should keep windows closed while the air conditioner is operating.

 Please note that North Hall employs individual heating and cooling systems in each student room.